Tessa Kennedy

-Tessa Georgina Kennedy (born 6 December 1938) is a British interior designer, whose clients include multi-national corporations, royalty, celebrities and many European hotels, restaurants and clubs.
+Tessa Georgina Kennedy (born 6 December 1938) is a British interior designer, whose clients include multi-national corporations, royalty, celebrities, and European hotels, restaurants, and clubs.
 Her elopement with society portrait painter Dominick Elwes made headlines in 1957.

-Early life
+Early life and elopement

-Kennedy was born in Guildford, Surrey, one of three daughters of Osijek-born Daška Ivanović (1915–2004), and her first husband Geoffrey Alexander Farrer Kennedy (1908–1996).
-She is a niece of diplomat and former Yugoslav shipping magnate Vane Ivanović and great-great-niece of Dušan Popović, one of the founders of Yugoslavia.
-She is a great-granddaughter of the British engineer, Sir Alexander Blackie Kennedy and granddaughter of Sir John MacFarlane Kennedy, as well as of industrialist Ivan Rikard Ivanović.
-Her mother was of Croatian Jewish and Serbian descent.
-After her parents' divorce in 1949, her mother remarried, to Neil McLean.
-Kennedy attended The Downs School from 1949 to 1952, then completed her grade school studies at the Oak Hall in Haslemere from 1952 to 1957.
-She studied at École des Beaux-Arts sometime in 1957.

-Marriage

-At age 18, Kennedy became a cause célèbre after she eloped with the painter Dominick Elwes.
+Kennedy is the daughter of Geoffrey Ferrar Kennedy and Daška Ivanović, a shipping magnate family.
+At age 19, Kennedy became a cause célèbre after she eloped with the painter Dominick Elwes.
+Kennedy met the 26-year-old Elwes and both desired marriage.
+Kennedy's parents, however, disapproved of the relationship and instituted wardship proceedings over their adult daughter.

 On 27 November 1957, Geoffrey Kennedy obtained a restraining order against Elwes.
-However, the High Court Tipstaff was not authorized to apprehend Elwes in any place outside England and Wales.
-After attempting to wed in Scotland, while being pursued by the press, the young couple eloped to Havana, Cuba.
+However, the High Court Tipstaff was not authorized to apprehend Elwes in any place outside England and Wales.After attempting to wed in Scotland, while being pursued by the press, the young couple eloped to Havana, Cuba.
 Mobster Meyer Lansky provided accommodation for them at the Habana Riviera, and the couple were wed in a civil ceremony on 27 January 1958.

 When Castro's revolution threatened the stability of the country, they were forced to flee aboard a ferry, the S.S.
 City of Havana which took them to Miami via Stock Island and Key West.
 From Miami the couple flew to New York, where they applied for a marriage license on 31 March.
 The following day, they were wed at the Manhattan Supreme Court.
 In early July, they returned to England aboard the SS Liberté.
-On the 16 July, as the ship docked at Southampton, Elwes handed himself over to the authorities while waiting for charges against him to be heard.
+On 16 July, as the ship docked at Southampton, Elwes handed himself over to the authorities while waiting for charges against him to be heard.
 Elwes was eventually released from custody, but Kennedy was ordered to remain a ward of court.